PeerTube for Zcash: Decision + Implementation Plan

 - Approval-first publishing

-- Backup and monitoring baseline
+- Backup baseline

 - Initial curated content set